kraemr/pico_ducky/README.md

 # pico_ducky

-This project uses pico-sdk and tinyusb as submodules to act as a badusb device.
+This project uses pico-sdk and tinyusb as submodules to make a pi pico or pi pico 2 act as a badusb device.
 Be sure to use the following to clone:

 ```